raulferreiradarocha960/single-api/README.md

 php artisan serve

+#Token for user

+To generate a user token you will need to register the user first.
+After that, you can easily generate a token by following the steps below.

+On your terminal, inside the root folder, run the following commands:

+php artisan tinker

+>>> $user = User::first();
+>>> $user->createToken('myapptoken');

+Copy your token into plainTextToken and test it on your postman

 The file with the consumption url of the api is in app/Http/ProductsController.php Change the information to your real data.